Jimenez3214/StrangersThings.React/README.md

 TUESDAY 6 - 13 - 2023
     GOAL: is to finish remaining components then begin testing and working out issues.
 Add a simple CSS styling.

+    REALITY: Search is working.
+Finished CreateListing and AuthContext.
+Both are functional.
+Profile, view, and message still need to be finished.
+There is two registeration functions.
+One is tied to the login component.
+I can not get it to work for the life of me.
+Edd, if you're reading this, fixing that would be awesome!

+    I'll either have Profile, View, and Message done today or tomorrow before class.
+Work a full on Thursday, but I have Friday to to finish the project.

+    LET'S GOOOOOOO!

 WEDNESDAY 6 - 14 - 2023
-    GOAL fix any issues and make it look pretty and work on any extra credit/make sure we're good for the grading rubric.
+    GOAL: fix any issues and make it look pretty and work on any extra credit/make sure we're good for the grading rubric.

 THURSDAY 6 - 15 - 2023
     GOAL make any last minute changes, push it, and deploy it to netlify!